Financial analyst Martin Lewis highlighted one “significant” change to pensions that the Chancellor did not mention in the Spring Budget.

-However, there was one change the chancellor did not mention in his speech to parliament, which is also aimed at encouraging older people to stay in work, Mr Lewis said.
+However, there was one change the chancellor did not mention in his speech to parliament, which would encourage older people to stay in work, Mr Lewis said.

 The financial expert noted that in certain circumstances, people can put more money into their pension.

 The government will increase the annual allowance from £40,000 to £60,000 from 6 April 2023, according to the budget document.
 Individuals can carry forward unused annual allowances from the previous three tax years.
 This is the maximum amount you can keep in your pension funds in the tax year (April 6 to April 5) before tax.

 The Money Purchase Annual Allowance (MPAA), which replaces your annual allowance once you start collecting your pension, will also increase from £4,000 to £10,000 from 6 April, and the minimum reduced annual allowance from £4,000 to £10,000.
 2023.

 Mr Lewis said: “I think the biggest percentage change to pensions is probably what he hasn’t mentioned, which is the money purchase allowance going up from £4,000 a year to £10,000 a year.
 Now what this means is that it is the amount that is allowed to be paid in pension to people who receive pension money.